martyntebby/jsxdemo/README.md

 No state management, change tracking nor event handlers.

-It is small (~100 loc), designed for fast initial page load, and also for server side rendering using renderToStaticMarkup.
+It is small (~100 loc), designed for fast initial page load, and also for server side rendering using isomorphic code.

-It is written in typescript and useable with React @type files.
+It is written in typescript and useable with the React @type files (see package.json).
-The generated javascript (dist/jsxrender.js) can also be used with webpack etc.
+The generated file dist/jsxrender.js can also be used regular javascript.

 Hacker News Demo
 ----------------